Counting intersection numbers of closed geodesics on Shimura curves: Abstract

 \section{Abstract}

-Let $\Gamma\backslash\uhp$ be a Shimura curve, where $\Gamma$ corresponds to the group of units of norm $1$ in an Eichler order $\mathrm{O}$ of an indefinite quaternion algebra over $\mathbb{Q}$.
-Closed geodesics on $\Gamma\backslash\uhp$ correspond to optimal embeddings of real quadratic orders into $\mathrm{O}$.
-The intersection numbers of pairs of these closed geodesics conjecturally relates to the work of Darmon and Vonk on a real quadratic analogue to $j(\tau_1)-j(\tau_2)$.
-In this paper, we study the total intersection number over all embeddings of a given pair of discriminants $D_1, D_2$.
-We precisely describe the arithmetic of each intersection, and produce a formula for the total intersection of $D_1, D_2$.
-This formula is a real quadratic analogue of the work of Gross and Zagier on factorizing $\nrd(j(\tau_1)-j(\tau_2))$.
+Let $\Gamma\subseteq\text{PSL}(2, \mathbb{R})$ correspond to the group of units of norm $1$ in an Eichler order $\mathrm{O}$ of an indefinite quaternion algebra over $\mathbb{Q}$.
+Closed geodesics on $\Gamma\backslash\mathbb{H}$ correspond to optimal embeddings of real quadratic orders into $\mathrm{O}$.
+The weighted intersection numbers of pairs of these closed geodesics conjecturally relates to the work of Darmon-Vonk on a real quadratic analogue to the difference of singular moduli.
+In this paper, we study the total intersection number over all embeddings of a given pair of discriminants.
+We precisely describe the arithmetic of each intersection, and produce a formula for the total intersection.
+This formula is a real quadratic analogue of the work of Gross and Zagier on factorizing the difference of singular moduli.
 The results are fairly general, allowing for a large class of non-maximal Eichler orders, and non-fundamental/non-coprime discriminants.
 The paper ends with some explicit examples illustrating the results of the paper.